RednoteAI/RednoteAI/README.md

 Research

+waiting for 2026.xx.xx dots？

-[2026.06] 🔥 We have released dots.tts — 2B fully continuous AR TTS, with pretrained / self-corrective-aligned / MeanFlow-distilled checkpoints and full inference & fine-tuning code under Apache-2.0.
+2026.06 🔥 We have released dots.tts — 2B fully continuous AR TTS, with pretrained / self-corrective-aligned / MeanFlow-distilled checkpoints and full inference & fine-tuning code under Apache-2.0.

+2026.03.19 🚀 We have rebranded dots.ocr-1.5 as dots.mocr.
+For technical details, please refer to our paper.
+The model weights are available on Hugging Face: dots.mocr and dots.mocr-svg.
+2025.10.31  🚀 We release dots.ocr.base, foundation VLM focus on OCR tasks, also the base model of dots.ocr.
+Try it out!
+2025.07.30  🚀 We release dots.ocr, — a multilingual documents parsing model based on 1.7b llm, with SOTA performance.

-dots.llm2/dots.vlm2 is on the way and will be presented in the form of a product.
+2025.11 dots.llm2/dots.vlm2 is on the way and will be presented in the form of a product.

 dots.llm1：is a large-scale MoE model that activates 14B parameters out of a total of 142B parameters, delivering performance on par with state-of-the-art models.
 We released (i) checkpoints for state-of-the-art medium-sized models and (ii) training recipes for the MoE models. https://github.com/rednote-hilab/dots.llm1 dots.ocr：is a powerful, multilingual document parser that unifies layout detection and content recognition within a single vision-language model while maintaining good reading order.
 Despite its compact 1.7B-parameter LLM foundation, it achieves state-of-the-art(SOTA) performance. https://github.com/rednote-hilab/dots.ocr